 However, the group determined to develop a typology, or a set of categories, that would allow it to approach its work in a more comprehensive and methodologically-sound manner.
 Therefore, the typology was developed in order to provide a thorough framework through which the Study Group could discuss and assess the many different ways in which country and territory names are represented.

-It also enabled the study group to fulfill its second deliverable – to provide a comprehensive overview of the categories of strings associated with country and territory names that are, or could be used as TLDs.
+It also enabled the Study Group to fulfill its second deliverable – to provide a comprehensive overview of the categories of strings associated with country and territory names that are, or could be used as TLDs.

 It is however, only an assessment and illustrative tool and is not, and cannot be, an exhaustive list.
 The Study Group notes that examples discussed below are simply used as case studies, and no judgment or criticism of how the relevant representations have been allocated or used, should be inferred.